compulim/generator-azure-web-app/README.md

   * We assume hosting the site in IIS is always in production mode
   * Express is faster when environment variable `NODE_ENV` is set to `production`, details [here](http://apmblog.dynatrace.com/2015/07/22/the-drastic-effects-of-omitting-node_env-in-your-express-js-applications/)
 * Look for Node.js binaries at `C:\Program Files\nodejs\6.1.0\node.exe`
-  * To support multiple Node.js versions on Azure Web App
+  * To support multiple Node.js versions on Azure Web Apps

 ## Packing for Azure Web App

 To pack the content and production server, `npm run pack`.

-MSDeploy is used to pack everything under `dist/iisapp/` plus additional metadata needed for Azure Web App.
+MSDeploy is used to pack everything under `dist/iisapp/` plus additional metadata needed for [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/).

 | name                     | defaultValue       | tags     | kind           | scope    |
 |--------------------------|--------------------|----------|---------------|----------|